-

 Sports vs. Church

 Sports vs. Church When we say “yes” to one thing, we are saying “no” to something else.
-I have seen it too easily happen that without meaning to reject church, families are saying “yes” to extracurricular activities – but this “yes” is also a “no” to consistency at church activities and developing relationships with our Continue reading
+I have seen it too easily happen that without meaning to reject church, families are saying “yes” to extracurricular activities – but this “yes” is also a “no” to consistency at church activities and developing relationships with our church family.
+Continue reading

 -